-1.1 A resolution 1.2 1.3 1.4 1.5 1.6 memorializing Congress; requesting that Congress clarify that the rights protected under the Constitution are the rights of natural persons and not the rights of artificial entities and that spending money to influence elections is not speech under the First Amendment; asking that Congress propose a constitutional amendment to provide such clarification.
+1.1 A resolution 1.2 1.3 memorializing Congress to overturn the United States Supreme Court decision Citizens United v.
+FEC; requesting that Congress clarify that the rights protected under the 1.4 Constitution are the rights of natural persons and not the rights of artificial entities and 1.5 that spending money to influence elections is not speech under the First Amendment; 1.6 asking that Congress propose a constitutional amendment to provide such clarification.
 1.7 WHEREAS, when the states and federal government first authorized the creation of 1.8 corporations, they were regulated by the people and their elected representatives through law; and 1.9 WHEREAS, the Supreme Court granted constitutional rights to corporations thereby limiting 1.10 the right of the people to regulate corporations through federal, state, or local law; and 1.11 WHEREAS, Supreme Court rulings on political spending in recent decades have undermined 1.12 the First Amendment, which was designed, even according to the Supreme Court in 1976, "to secure 1.13 the widest possible dissemination of information from diverse and antagonistic sources," and "to 1.14 assure the unfettered interchange of ideas for the bringing about of political and social changes 1.15 desired by the people."
 Supreme Court rulings that have equated money as speech have enabled 1.16 people, corporations, and other entities to spend virtually unlimited money in support of favored 1.17 candidates and interests, undermining the core First Amendment value of open and robust debate 1.18 in the political process and the opportunity for voters to hear speech from all candidates and all 1.19 perspectives; and 1.20 WHEREAS, by giving artificial entities the constitutional rights of persons and treating 1.21 money as speech, the courts have undercut the rights of citizens to equal and meaningful participation 1.22 in the democratic process, and given corporations and other entities more power than people when 1.23 government is supposed to be "of the people, by the people, and for the people"; and 1.24 WHEREAS, this undermines public confidence in the democratic process and democratic 1.25 institutions; and